 Our colleagues in many other European countries, post-92 universities, schools and FE colleges, the NHS and government, all have pensions underwritten and guaranteed by the state.
 Why should UK pre-92 universities have a pension scheme with no government guarantee?
 The employers have to pay their fair share but we need to put pressure on the Government to step in and support the pension fund.

 See the above-linked leaflet - 100% DC with cuts in actual contribution + risk.
-For some staff this will mean the difference between a 30k a year pension and a 15k a year pension.
+For some staff this will mean the difference between a 30k a year pension and a 15k a year pension.- where is there information about what the employers and USS are actually imposing?

-- do we have a simple comparison of the figures that our actuaries and the USS/UUK actuaries produced?
+See the leaflet under "The pension cut"- do we have a simple comparison of the figures that our actuaries and the USS/UUK actuaries produced?

 There is also a more detailed breakdown on the UCU website, see page 6 of